sitespeedio/coach/README.md

 ### Standalone

-You need Node.js LTS.
+You need Node.js LTS (you need to be on 8 or later).
 And you need Chrome and/or Firefox installed.

 If you want to use Chrome (Chrome is default):